llm-bible/llm-bible.github.io/_publications/bergner2024think.markdown

 bibkey: bergner2024think
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2402.16844"}
-tags: ['Efficiency and Optimization', 'Training Techniques', 'GPT', 'Pretraining Methods', 'Fine-Tuning', 'Prompting', 'Applications']
+tags: ['Fine-Tuning', 'Efficiency and Optimization', 'GPT', 'Applications', 'Training Techniques', 'Pretraining Methods', 'Prompting']
 ---
 Large language models (LLMs) have become ubiquitous in practice and are widely used for generation tasks such as translation, summarization and